Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Dataset preparation

 \textit{AmharicQA} \citep{abedissa2023amqa} is a publicly available Amharic open-ended question-answering dataset.
 It is a crowdsourced 2,628 question-answer pairs over 378 Wikipedia articles.
 These question-answer pairs are supplemented with context that the language model can use to answer the questions.
 We have also used this dataset to evaluate our models by converting it into an instruction dataset.

 For tasks like Amharic text summarization, we used \textit{XL-Sum} \citep{hasan2021xl}, a comprehensive and diverse dataset comprising 1M annotated article-summary pairs.
 The dataset covers 44 languages, ranging from low to high-resource ones.
 We utilized the Amharic portion of the dataset in two ways.
 First, we took the text and prepared an instructional dataset to test our model's ability to summarize the text.
-We also created a text expansion task where our model takes the shorter sentence and produces a detailed explanation about the text, the inverse of the text summarization task.
+We also created a text expansion task where our model takes the shorter sentence and produces a detailed explanation of the text, the inverse of the text summarization task.

-Finally, to prepare training, validation, and testing for machine translation, we used the dataset in the works done by \citet{barrault-etal-2019-findings, nllb2022}.
-Our training dataset is from WMT19 \citep{barrault-etal-2019-findings} and validation and testing are from \cite{nllb2022}.
+Finally, we used the dataset by \citet{barrault-etal-2019-findings, nllb2022} to prepare training, validation, and testing for machine translation.
+Our training dataset is from WMT19 \citep{barrault-etal-2019-findings}, and validation and testing are from \cite{nllb2022}.

 The \textit{Amharic spell correction} dataset is designed to assess the effectiveness of models in correcting Amharic spelling errors, covering common misspellings to advance NLP tools for the language.
-For this task, we leveraged Amharic BBC news texts from xlsum \citep{hasan2021xl}.
+We leveraged Amharic BBC news texts from XL-Sum \citep{hasan2021xl} for this task.
 We also leveraged the text augmentation library nlpaug \citep{ma2019nlpaug}.
-We introduced some random character augmentations, including \textit{insertion}, \textit{substitution}, \textit{swapping}, \textit{deletion} and \textit{word cropping}.
+We introduced some random character augmentations, including \textit{insertion}, \textit{substitution}, \textit{swapping}, \textit{deletion}, and \textit{word cropping}.
 This augmentation is done randomly and applied to part of the dataset.

-After preparing each dataset, we found that the machine translation dataset we have was significantly larger than the other tasks, so we set maximum threshold of 10k instructions randomly for the training split of each dataset.
+After preparing each dataset, we found that the machine translation dataset we have was significantly larger than the other tasks, so we set a maximum threshold of 10k instructions randomly for the training split of each dataset.
 For validation and testing, we only used one template per task, and we did not expand the data sizes.
+More dataset examples and explanations are found in the Appendix \ref{sec:appendix2}.